Learn something new every day More Info... by email

 Known as the “third eye,” the pineal body also participates in other body functions.
 No bigger than a single grain of rice, the production of melatonin by the tiny pineal gland also inhibits sexual development in both humans and animals until adolescence.
 Emotions and certain motor pathways are also influenced, owing to close similarities between melatonin and serotonin.

 Next to the pineal gland is the habenula, also known as the habenular nuclei.
 Scientists believe the habenula is involved in regulating the body's intake of nutrients and water.
 Additionally, research indicates the habenula contains affarent, or sensory input, fibers connecting the stria medularis with other parts of the brain involved in serotonin, dopamine, and norepinephrine release.

-Projecting backwards toward the habenular nuclei is the strai medularis of the thalamus.
+Projecting backward toward the habenular nuclei is the strai medularis of the thalamus.
 Little is known about the stria medularis, other than it is a bundle of efferent, or sensory output, nerve fibers structured to form a ridge between the thalamus and the epithalamus.
 Some anatomy databases list the strai medularis as part of the thalamus, while others list it as part of the epithalamus.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!